Tyannah/Obstacle_Avoiding_Rover_Arduino/README.md

 # Obstacle_Avoiding_Rover_Arduino
-Rover makes use of ultrasonic sensor to detect and avoid obstacles
+Rover that makes use of ultrasonic sensor to detect and avoid obstacles